Analytic properties of Stretch maps and geodesic laminations: Regularity theory

 \section{Regularity theory}

 The study of $J_p$-harmonic maps is as natural as studying $p$-harmonic maps.
-However, we found no references in the literature about Schatten-von Neumann integrals such as $J_p$.
+However, we found no references in the literature about Schatten integrals such as $J_p$.
 One of the problems is that the usual methods of proving regularity, even the simplest theorem of showing $du_p$ is bounded, do not seem to be applicable.
-The discrepancy between the sizes of eigenvalues $s_i(du_p)$ prevent uniform estimates even for $p = 4.$ However, in Theorem~\ref{mainregtH} we have the apriori estimates for showing that for $u_p$ satisfying the $J_p$-Euler-Lagrange equations, $D(Q(du_p)^{p/2-1}du_p) \in L^2$.
+In Theorem~\ref{mainregtH} we prove the apriori estimates for showing that for $u_p$ satisfying the $J_p$-Euler-Lagrange equations, $D(Q(du_p)^{p/2-1}du_p) \in L^2$. {\it Throughout this section we make the assumption that $M$ and $N$ are hyperbolic surfaces.}